Sega Saturn Architecture

 Conversely, other drawbacks of RISC designs are still present in the SuperH, such as control hazards.
 Consequently, programs are required to include branch delay slots to avoid calculation errors.
 To remediate things, the SuperH features delayed branch instructions which are branch instructions pre-fitted with a delay slot [3].

-Data hazards are also present but not tackled by the programmer or compiler, the CPU will automatically stall the pipeline whenever it’s needed.
+Data hazards are also present but not tackled by the programmer or compiler, the CPU will automatically stall the pipeline whenever necessary.

 Sega is not satisfied

 Nevertheless, all of that didn’t stop Sega from expressing dissatisfaction with the end product.
 This was mainly due to the small 16-bit multiplier, which was seen as a bottleneck when processing larger amounts of data (a new need for 3D games).
-Thus, Hitachi synthesised a second revision with an extended multiplier unit and other requirements on Sega’s checklist [4], leading to a new CPU called SH-2.
+Thus, Hitachi synthesised a second revision with an extended multiplier unit and other features from Sega’s checklist [4], leading to a new CPU called SH-2.

 Image